 LaRita Barber has been involved in community endeavors in the Charlotte area since 1987.
-In her current role as Senior Vice President of Community Engagement, she is responsible for identifying and cultivating relationships and strategies that establish and sustain Goodwill’s relevance and brand in the community, advance the organization’s mission.
+In her current role as Chief Advancement Officer, she is responsible for identifying and cultivating relationships and strategies that establish and sustain Goodwill’s relevance and brand in the community and advance the organization’s mission.

 A native Charlottean, LaRita has served on a number of community boards, including the Arts & Science Council, Central Piedmont Community College Education Foundation, and Goodwill Industries of the Southern Piedmont.
 She is currently active on the Johnson C. Smith University Board of Visitors, Women Executives, and Wells Fargo Champions for Education Board of Directors.
 She is also a member of the Charlotte Chapter of the National Association for Fundraising Professionals.

 Richard Walker became the Chief Financial and Strategy Officer for Goodwill in 2019.
 He is responsible for developing and directing all departmental activities and strategies of the Finance, Business Intelligence and Strategic Planning departments.
 His passion is to maximize the financial strength of Goodwill to ensure it will be able to serve our community both now and in the future.

 Since joining Goodwill in 2013, Richard has served as Controller, Vice President of Business Intelligence, Analytics & Planning, and Vice President of Finance & Planning.
 Prior to joining Goodwill, he spent more than 20 years serving in a variety of senior financial management roles in several nonprofit organizations, including two start-up performing arts organizations.

 Richard was born in Tennessee but has lived in Charlotte for most of his life.
 He obtained a B.S in Accounting from the University of Tennessee.
 When not at work, he can be found spending time with his wife and children.